 It is axiomatic that Covid-19 will cause a significant increase in business failures.
 The result will be major losses for employees, creditors, and shareholders.

-However, it is possible to recover substantially more from a failed business than many people realize if the receiver or liquidator can unlock the value of a failed or failing company’s intangible assets.
+However, it is possible to recover substantially more from a failed business than many people realise if the receiver or liquidator can unlock the value of a failed or failing company’s intangible assets.

 Intangible assets are a major source of value